ksharonin/feds-benchmarking/.ipynb_checkpoints/paper-checkpoint.md

 Overall, this type of summary would be useful for more thoroughly examining the perimeter accuracy and growth relationship with time in the future.

-# Author contribution section:
+# Author Contribution

 Katrina Sharonin conceived of the project, designed and wrote software.
 Katrina Sharonin also wrote the JOSS paper and documentation.
 Tempest McCabe tested software and advised on project direction.
+Yang Chen provided editorial assistance in refining the JOSS paper.

 # Acknowledgements

-Support for this project was provided by NASA's Earth Information System (EIS) Project, and the NASA Goddard Space Flight Center Pathways Program.
+Support for this project was provided by NASA's Earth Information System (EIS) Project, and the NASA Goddard Space Flight Center (GSFC) Pathways Program.

+For more information on the NASA EIS Project, visit: [https://eis.smce.nasa.gov/about.html](https://eis.smce.nasa.gov/about.html)

+For more information on the NASA GSFC Pathways Program, visit: [https://www.nasa.gov/careers/pathways/](https://www.nasa.gov/careers/pathways/)

 # References